Moltke-class battlecruiser: Moltke

 Following the end of the war in 1918, Moltke, together with most of the High Seas Fleet, was interned at Scapa Flow pending a decision by the Allies as to the fate of the fleet.
-The ship met her end when she was scuttled by her crew, along with the rest of the High Seas Fleet in 1919 to prevent them from being seized by the British Royal Navy.
-The wreck of Moltke was raised on 10 June 1927, and scrapped at Rosyth from 1927 to 1929.
+The ship met her end when she was scuttled by her crew, along with the rest of the High Seas Fleet on 21 June 1919 to prevent them from being seized by the Royal Navy.
+The wreck of Moltke was raised on 10 June 1927, and scrapped at Rosyth from 1928 to 1929.